detimage123/YOWO-Bamboo/README.md

 - Loss functions:For the confidence and bounding box regression loss functions, we opt for Huber Loss and Distance Intersection over Union (DIoU) loss to optimize object localization and prediction.

-- Better loss: We deploy *GIoU loss* as the box regression loss.
-As for the conference loss and classification loss, they are same as the ones used in
-YOWO.
-Finally, all the losses are normalized by the batch size.

 # Requirements
 - We recommend you to use Anaconda to create a conda environment: